 Researchers believe that Phencyclidine was first used recreationally around the Haight/Ashbury area of San Francisco.
 Most people took it in pill form.
 The pill usually took effect within a half an hour, but the user could never be certain of the type of drug experience he or she would have.
 Other methods of administration include smoking, intravenous injection, snorting, added as eye drops, oral ingestion, and transdermal absorption.

 While some people would have a pleasant or euphoric experience, others would be plunged into horrifying visions.
 Some people saw their bodies becoming grotesquely deformed.
 Others believed that they had died and experienced being pulled through a dark tunnel toward a light.
 Yet others endured the psychosis that the drug often produced.
-Other short term effects of Phencyclidine include rapid breathing, tachycardia, vomiting, nausea and sweating.
-Some users believed that they possessed abnormal strength or could do things that are physically impossible, like fly from rooftops.
+Other short-term effects of Phencyclidine include rapid breathing, tachycardia, vomiting, nausea, and sweating.
+Some users believed that they possessed the abnormal strength or could do things that are physically impossible, like flying from rooftops.
 Users can also become aggressive, unreasonable and paranoid, which makes it difficult and dangerous for law enforcement officials to deal with them.
-These experiences gave PCP a bad reputation, and by the end of the 1960s it had disappeared from Haight/Ashbury.
+These experiences gave PCP a bad reputation, and by the end of the 1960s, it had disappeared from Haight/Ashbury.

 A Clandestine, Fearsome Resurgence!